houmain/keymapper/README.md

 Control{Q} >> Alt{F4}
 ```

-Unless overridden using the command line argument `-c`, the configuration is read from `keymapper.conf`, which is looked for in the common places and in the working directory:
+Unless overridden using the command line argument `-c`, the configuration is read from `keymapper.conf`, which is looked for in the common places:
-  * on Linux and MacOS in `$HOME/.config/` and `/etc/`.
+  * on Linux and MacOS in `$HOME/.config/` and `/etc/`
-  * on Windows in the user's profile, `AppData\Local` and `AppData\Roaming` folders.
+  * on Windows in the user's profile, `AppData\Local` and `AppData\Roaming` folders

+each with an optional `keymapper` subdirectory and finally in the working directory.

 The command line argument `-u` causes the configuration to be automatically reloaded whenever the configuration file changes.